Multi-Node LLM Serving Using sig LWS and vLLM

 Black hole the metrics endpoint

-path.
-You probably want to black hole the external access.
-You can do it via slapping "nginx.ingress.kubernetes.io/server-snippet" = "location = /metrics { return 404; }"
+By default, the vLLM openAI compatible endpoint exposes the prometheus metrics right at /metrics path.
+You probably want to blackly hole the external access.
+You can do it via slapping "nginx.ingress.kubernetes.io/server-snippet" = "location = /metrics { return 404; }" onto your ingress annotation.
+The example uses nginx, but the same idea can be applied to another ingress controller.

 Lengthen the timeout for the incoming requests